 Not a medical opinion……just a mum’s!

-Like any parent, I will never forget the day we brought our first born Lucy home from the hospital.
+Like any parent, I will never forget my first day of motherhood, the day we brought our first born Lucy home from the hospital.
 The two of us walking from the hospital to the car with her tucked up in her car seat, both of us looking at people in a shocked manner if they moved in any way that potentially, in any way, could have ended up in harming her.

 We placed her in the back seat, facing backwards, checking and re- checking the seat was fitted correctly.
 I sat in beside her and held the car seat….. just in case (well you can never be too careful, can you!!) while my husband proceeded to drive home at 10 MPH!!